AGhaith/GitHub-Guide/README.md

 ### **Why Git?**
 Picture this—you’re working on a project with four functions.
 You’ve successfully written the first three, but while coding the fourth, something goes **terribly wrong**.
 Errors everywhere.
 After hours of debugging, your code looks like a warzone.
 At this point, you wish you could just go back to when everything was working.

-Now, you *could* do what we’ve all done—save multiple versions of your file:
+Now, you *could* do what we’ve all done and save multiple versions of your file:
 ```
 final.cpp
 final2.cpp